MicrosoftDocs/memdocs/memdocs/intune/apps/store-apps-microsoft.md

     - Allows end users to install arbitrary apps from the Microsoft Store app.
     - Allows end users to install arbitrary apps using `winget.exe`.
     - Allows end users to use the Microsoft Store to manually install app updates.

+  This setting:

-  This setting does not impact Intune's ability to install Microsoft Store apps.
-In all cases the new Intune integration with the Microsoft Store is allowed.
+  - Doesn't affect Intune's ability to install Microsoft Store apps.
+In all cases, the new Intune integration with the Microsoft Store is allowed.

-  Similarly, the configuration of this setting does not impact the Microsoft Store's ability to automatically update UWP apps.
-As long as the **Turn off Automatic Download and Install of updates** ([AllowAppStoreAutoUpdate CSP](/windows/client-management/mdm/policy-csp-applicationmanagement#allowappstoreautoupdate)) policy isn't enabled, the Microsoft Store will automatically update UWP apps.
+  - Doesn't affect the Microsoft Store's ability to automatically update UWP apps.
+As long as the **Turn off Automatic Download and Install of updates** ([AllowAppStoreAutoUpdate CSP](/windows/client-management/mdm/policy-csp-applicationmanagement#allowappstoreautoupdate)) policy isn't enabled, the Microsoft Store automatically updates UWP apps.

   If you want to allow automatic UWP app updates from the Microsoft Store, including built-in Windows apps, and block users from installing apps from the Microsoft Store or `winget.exe`, then: